- Preventive monitoring, Redundancy and Fallback

 - Reducing noise level and heat emissions

-ATC tasks requires the highest level of concentration
+ATC tasks require the highest level of concentration

 The mission-critical applications of the control tower require air traffic controllers’ absolute and constant concentration.
 That’s why it is so important to provide the very best possible working conditions with no diversions or disturbances.
 In the limited space of the tower, the noise and heat generated by the powerful processors of the computer system creates an unwanted disturbance.